IHDE-Alliance/ISTP_metadata/v1.0.0/docs/faq.md

 ### How do I propose a change?

-Changes to the the ISTP Guidelines standard are generally proposed by opening an issue on the Github site.
+Changes to the ISTP Guidelines standard are generally proposed by opening an issue on the Github site.

 ### What is the process for accepting a change to the ISTP Guidelines?